s4ke/Master-Thesis/src/md/031-basicSkeletons.md

 ![`parEval2` depiction.](src/img/parEval2Img.pdf){#fig:parEval2Img}

-We have only talked about the parallelization of Arrows of the same set of input and output types until now.
-But sometimes we want to parallelize heterogeneous types as well.
+We have only talked about the parallelization of Arrows of the same input and output types until now.
+But sometimes we want to parallelise heterogeneous types as well.
 We can implement such a `parEval2` combinator
 (Figs. \ref{fig:parEval2Img}, \ref{fig:parEval2}) which combines two Arrows `arr a b` and `arr c d` into a new parallel Arrow `arr (a, c) (b, d)`